johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     Ay, I’m a big boy now \
     I’m going away and I sold my cow
   commentary: |
-    The shadow of [last year's runner-up entry from Finland](https://www.youtube.com/watch?v=rJHe-iZ5HSI) looms large over this lyrically nonsensical crash of a song.
+    The shadow of [last year’s runner-up entry from Finland](https://www.youtube.com/watch?v=rJHe-iZ5HSI) looms large over this lyrically nonsensical crash of a song.

-    It sounds like it's ripped straight out of a boss level from the 16-bit era.
-Think *Sonic the Hedgehog* on the *SEGA MegaDrive*, when he's fighting *Dr. Robotnik*.
+    It sounds like it’s ripped straight out of a boss level from the 16-bit era.
+Think *Sonic the Hedgehog* on the *SEGA MegaDrive*, when he’s fighting *Dr. Robotnik*.

 - country: "Cyprus"
   shortcode: "CYP"